ob-ivan/Ba7/doc/Autoload.md

 preg_replace() et al.

     // Figure 12.
 Path templates.
     $libsInterfacePathTemplate  = DOCUMENT_ROOT . '/libs/[1]/interface/[2].interface.php';
     $libsExceptionPathTemplate  = DOCUMENT_ROOT . '/[libs/1]/exception/[2.]interface.php';
+    $modelPathTemplate          = DOCUMENT_ROOT . '/model/[1].[2|case:lower].php';

 The digits 1 and 2 here stand for token order numbers in the corresponding classname template.
-The difference between those two path templates is in that exception path template's tokens are optional, and you may want them to leave out some parts of resulting path when the corresponding class name token is matched to empty string.
+The difference between the first and the second of those path templates is in that exception path template's tokens are optional, and you may want them to leave out some parts of resulting path when the corresponding class name token is matched to empty string.
 This leave-out parts are enclosed with brackets that surround placeholder digits and constitute a path template token.
 This syntax and behaviour should resemble that of foobar2000 path formatting rules, where you place brackets around anything that could be null to avoid displaying unnecessary spaces and delimiters if it really is.

+The path template for models and records shows an application of a so-called filter in a form of a pipe `|`, followed by filter name and its arguments delimited by colons `:`.
+In this case the filter converts the second matched token to lowercase characters.
+There are other filters defined by default, and you can define your own, too.
+See `doc/Filter.md` for more details on this topic.

 Thus, after we register autoloading rules with the values described
 above:

     // Figure 13.
 Actual registering of autoload rules.
     Ba7\Framework\Autoload::register ($libsInterfaceClassnameTemplate,  $libsInterfacePathTemplate);
     Ba7\Framework\Autoload::register ($libxExceptionClassnameTemplate,  $libsExceptionPathTemplate);
+    Ba7\Framework\Autoload::register ($modelClassnameTemplate,          $modelPathTemplate);

 calls to not yet loaded exceptions and interfaces are performed in the expected manner: